Self-Organizing Railway Traffic Management: Experimental results

 There are multiple factors that could explain how this improvement can be achieved.
-First, we analyze the impact of the different objective functions used for SO and CEN, that is, the unweighted versus weighted delay.
-Indeed, CEN considers the former, while SO considers the latter in each train's hypothesis generation.
-Although the merge repair operation described in Section~\ref{subsec:merge} is performed centrally in SO, and as such considers unweighted delays in the objective function, we consider the impact of this operation minimal, also considering that all repair actions are re-assessed by trains at later stages, thus considering weighted delays.
-For this analysis, we study the conflict resolutions decided by both SO and CEN at each iteration and for each scenario.
+First, we analyze the impact of the different objective functions used for SO and CENs, that is, the unweighted versus weighted delay.
+Indeed, CENs consider the former, while SO considers the latter in each train's hypothesis generation, even if the weights of the trains different from the focal one are not precisely known.
+Although the merge repair operation described in Section~\ref{subsec:merge} is performed centrally in SO, and as such minimizes unweighted delays in the objective function, we consider the impact of this operation minimal, also knowing that all repair actions are re-assessed by trains at later stages, thus based on weighted delays.
+For this analysis, we study the conflict resolutions decided by both SO and CEN-1 at each execution and for each scenario.
 The explicit information of what conflicts are dealt with when making decisions is not available, as the solution generation procedure employed is based on branch and bound and does not specifically identify conflicts.
 Hence, we define a proxy for the set of conflict resolutions decided, which we refer to as \textit{quasi-conflicts}.
-At each iteration, given the RTTP produced by the considered TMS (either CEN or SO), we identify all pairs of trains in which one or both exit the control area with a positive delay, and which have paths that immediately follow each other on at least one TDS.
+At each execution, given the RTTP produced by the considered TMS (either CEN-1 or SO), we identify all pairs of trains in which one or both exit the control area with a positive delay, and which have paths that immediately follow each other on at least one TDS.
 If the paths of a pair of trains follow each other immediately on more than a TDS, we consider the first one.
 These situations correspond to the quasi-conflicts we use as a proxy for the set of conflicts solved by the TMS.
-In the $35$ scenarios, CEN returns RTTPs with $517$ quasi-conflicts in average (between $359$ and $747$), while SO with $424$ (between $336$ and $526$).
-The pairs of trains involved in these quasi-conflicts are at most $140$ for CEN and $132$ for SO, with averages across scenarios of $121$ and $110$.
-The higher quantities observed for CEN are consistent with the worse performance observed for this approach in terms of total delay, be it weighted or unweighted: although there is no strictly monotonic relation, often more conflicts (and therefore quasi-conflicts) result in higher delays.
-When we look more closely at these quasi-conflicts, we see that, in average, both CEN and SO make the train with the higher weight pass first in $46\%$ of these cases.
-The train with the lower weight passes first in $48\%$ of the cases for CEN and in $49\%$ of the cases for SO, in average, the remaining quasi-conflicts being between trains with equal weight.
+In the $35$ scenarios, CEN-1 returns RTTPs with $517$ quasi-conflicts in average (between $359$ and $747$), while SO with $424$ (between $336$ and $526$).
+The pairs of trains involved in these quasi-conflicts are at most $140$ for CEN-1 and $132$ for SO, with averages across scenarios of $121$ and $110$.
+The higher quantities observed for CEN-1 are consistent with the worse performance observed for this approach in terms of total delay, be it weighted or unweighted: although there is no strictly monotonic relation, often more conflicts (and therefore quasi-conflicts) result in higher delays.
+When we look more closely at these quasi-conflicts, we see that, in average, both CEN-1 and SO make the train with the higher weight pass first in $46\%$ of these cases.
+The train with the lower weight passes first in $48\%$ of the cases for CEN-1 and in $49\%$ of the cases for SO, in average, the remaining quasi-conflicts being between trains with equal weight.
 From these numbers, it emerges that SO does not appear to favor higher-weight trains.
 Indeed, in these scenarios, the use of different weights for train delay in the objective function does not seem to impact SO choices to the point of having it inverting train passing orders in many conflicts.
-Overall, we can conclude that the improvement of SO over CEN does not depend on the different objective functions used.
+Overall, we can conclude that the improvement of SO over CEN-1 does not depend on the different objective functions used.